open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 Section 3 - Missions
 ====================

+score 2vp each turn

 ## Targets and Kills

 In addition to scoring Victory Points by securing objective markers you also score Victory Points by eliminating enemy ships.
 Missions may identify specific ships that are worth additional Victory Points for destroying.
 You also score Victory Points for the following:

 - 1VP for scoring the first ship kill in the game.
+- 1VP for destroying the enemy Squadron Leader.
 - 1VP for destroying more than half of the enemy ships.
-- 1VP for sestroying all enemy ships.
+- 2VP for destroying all enemy ships.

 ## Mission 1 - Scan the Debris